Beyond CPAP: Uncovering the Roots of Sleep Apnea

 • Apnea occurs—not just from airway collapse, but because the brain fails to send the signal

-Your tongue, throat, and diaphragm all require mitochondrial energy to to maintain muscle tone and responsiveness.
-During sleep, when muscles naturally relax, your mitochondria are responsible for keeping things just tight enough to prevent collapse.
+Your tongue, throat, and diaphragm all rely on mitochondrial energy to maintain muscle tone and responsiveness.
+During sleep, when muscles naturally relax, mitochondria help keep them just firm enough to prevent collapse.

 When mitochondria are underpowered: